 Anxiety and worry are both normal human experiences, but when severe they can be elements of mental illness.
 Notably, generalized anxiety disorder (GAD) features both of them.
-People with high levels of neuroticism as a personality trait also tend to have high levels of anxiety and worry.
+People with high levels of neuroticism as a personality trait also tend to have high levels of both.
 While anxiety and worry may coexist and have some similarities, there are also some differences.

 Anxiety involves feelings of dread over anticipated events.
 It’s an emotion that has associated cognitive and physiological elements; it’s a whole enchilada experience.

 Anxiety is a natural response to perceived threats.
-Fear is the term for an anxious response to immediate threats, and it involves activation of the automatic fight/flight/freeze system, which may trigger panic attacks.
+We all have cognitive biases (mental shortcuts to make our minds more efficient) that can feed into anxiety, including feelings of anxiety in social situations.
+Fear is the term for an anxious response to immediate threats, and it involves activation of the automatic fight/flight/freeze system, which can trigger panic attacks.

 Low levels of anxiety can actually improve performance, but high levels of anxiety can have a significant negative impact on overall functioning.
 More severe anxiety can be quite persistent and difficult to control.

 “Worry refers to the thoughts, images, emotions, and actions of a negative nature in a repetitive, uncontrollable manner that results from a proactive cognitive risk analysis made to avoid or solve anticipated potential threats and their potential consequences.”

 Worrying is a cognitive process that’s directed towards the future.
 It’s cognitively based, and it doesn’t have the same emotional element that anxiety does.
 It also tends to be more specific than anxiety, and it’s quite verbally focused, without the mental imagery that can accompany anxiety.